steventanyang/lefocus/system-design/phase-7-labels.md

 **Visual Layout:**
 - Label appears in top-right corner of timer screen
+- KeyBox `[L]` followed by label tag (126px wide, square corners)
-- If no label: shows "No Label" in grey outlined tag with grey text
+- If no label: shows "No Label" in grey border with transparent background
-- If labeled: shows label name in colored tag matching label color
+- If labeled: shows label name with light colored background (15% opacity), dark colored text and border
-- Below label: shortcut indicator "L → change label"
+- No extra text - just `[L]` and the label

 **Interaction:**
-1. Press `L` key → dropdown animates down from label
+1. Press `L` key → dropdown opens below label with 16px gap
-2. Dropdown shows all labels (max 9)
+2. Dropdown shows all labels (max 8) in two-column layout:
+   - Left column: KeyBoxes (0, 1-8, N)
+   - Right column: Label tags (all 126px wide)
-3. Each label shows:
+3. Each label row shows:
+   - KeyBox with number (left)
+   - Label button with light background, dark text/border, 60% opacity when not selected
-   - Colored indicator (matching label color)
+   - Selected label at 100% opacity
-   - Label name
-   - Number shortcut (1-9) on the right
-4. Press number key (1-9) → switches to that label, dropdown closes
+4. Press number key (0, 1-8) → switches to that label, dropdown closes
+5. Press `N` → opens label creation modal (if < 8 labels)
-5. Click label → switches to that label, dropdown closes
+6. Click label → switches to that label, dropdown closes
-6. Press `Esc` → closes dropdown without changing
+7. Press `Esc` → closes dropdown without changing
-7. "Add New" option at bottom of dropdown (covered in Flow 4)
+8. Dropdown has transparent background, labels stack with 8px gap
+9. "+ New Label" option shows below labels (if < 8 labels exist)

 **Default Behavior:**
 - On fresh app install: no labels exist, shows "No Label"